NREL/PVwindow/README.md

 ## Usage

 The code is organized such that a simulation script can be constructed use two types of objects: layer and stack.
 Layer objects store all information necessary for it to be fully described for TMM solution, its: location in the stack, thickness, and complex refractive index.
 A stack object defines the order of layers in the set of layers defining the window.
-Properties of the photovoltaic window can be processed once the stack is constructed, including:
+Properties of the photovoltaic window can be processed once the stack is constructed.
-- visible light transmission (VLT)
-- solar heat gain coefficient (SHGC)
-- power conversion efficiencey (PCE)
-- cell temperature

 ### Example